HulyaMartli/7-PD-CSS-Google1998/README.md

 ## Google 1998

-This is a page I created for Task 2 in the CSS course as part of the Beginner Frontend Web Development Path in [patika.dev](https://patika.dev/).
+This is the Google 1998 home page I created for Task 2 in the CSS course as part of the [PatikaDev](https://patika.dev/) Beginner Frontend Web Development Path.

 The aim is to create the same look as the Google Home Page in 1998 using HTML and ***inline CSS***; buttons/links do not need to work.